ericnewton/many-lives/README.md

 incorrect, but the scope of the function was always right.

 I used lisp-mode in emacs to edit, and command-line racket to run the code between changes.
-I would not recommend this extremely simple environment for any real work, since indentation in lisp-mode was pretty awful.
-But it gave me paren matching and emacs could parse the output of racket errors, so it was horrible.
+I would not recommend this environment for any real work, since indentation in lisp-mode was pretty awful.
+But it gave me paren matching and emacs could parse the output of racket errors, so it wasn't horrible.

 I should revisit Racket and attempt a strongly typed version.
 There are likely some simple changes to avoid list construction that might